-Goods and Services Tax (GST) Law is an indirect taxation law.
+Goods and Services Tax (GST) Law is indirect taxation law.
 It is levied on the supply of goods and services in India and is a consumption-based tax.
 It is a multistage, comprehensive, and destination-based tax & introduction of gst in India took place on 1st July 2017.

-GST is a multi-stage tax since tax is imposed at every step of the value-addition in the production process.
-It is comprehensive as it has subsumed many indirect state-level taxes.
+Gst implementation is a multi-stage tax since tax is imposed at every step of the value-addition in the production process. implementation of gst in India subsumed many indirect state-level taxes.
 Also, it is a destination-based tax as it is collected and deposited at the point of consumption by the final consumer.

-The body of GST Law in India comprises various Acts, Rules, Notifications, and Circulars issued from time to time on the suggestions and recommendations of the GST Council.
+The objectives of gst Law in India comprises various Acts, Rules, Notifications, and Circulars issued from time to time on the suggestions and recommendations of the GST Council.

 The GST Law is a set of Four Acts: